-Delirium tremens, also called DTs or withdrawal delirium, is a severe type of withdrawal from alcohol.
+Delirium tremens, also called DTs or alcohol withdrawal delirium (AWD), is a severe type of withdrawal from alcohol.
 It usually starts about 2 to 3 days after someone who’s dependent on alcohol ends a long drinking binge.

 DTs usually lasts for 2 to 3 days, but symptoms may linger for as long as a week.

 Alcohol is a depressant.
 It slows your brain and nervous system.
 When you suddenly stop drinking after a long period of alcohol use, your brain and nervous system can’t adjust quickly.
 Your brain gets overstimulated.

 People with alcohol use disorder who suddenly stop drinking may also have a spike in an amino acid called glutamate that causes some symptoms common in delirium tremens, like sudden, extreme high blood pressure, tremors, severe excitability, and seizures.

 - Adult men, especially white, younger, unmarried men

 - Those who have gone through alcohol withdrawal before

 For women, eight or more drinks per week is "heavy drinking."
 For men, it's 15 a week.